CodingForMoney/MXBridge/README.md

 ## Important

-The JSContext init every time after the finish of website loading in UIWebview.So MXBridge is unavailable  before the loading finished.
+The JSContext inits every time after the finish of website loading in the UIWebview.So the MXBridge is unavailable  before the loading finished.
 MXBridge post a notification `bridgeReady` after the initializtion.You should call the Objective-C plugins after the `bridgeReady` notification recieved.

-More documents on the plan.
+More documents in the plan.

 ## 中文文档